yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 In case the generated password contains this profanity in it, UBEE engineers added a special, non-insulting alphabet for help.
-The alphabet is visible on the beginning of the analyzed function: `BBCDFFGHJJKLMNPQRSTVVWXYZZ`, the classic one with almost vowels removed.
+The alphabet is visible on the beginning of the analyzed function: `BBCDFFGHJJKLMNPQRSTVVWXYZZ`, the classic one with almost all vowels removed.
 I did a quick search and truly, there cannot be made a rude word from UBEE profanity database with this alphabet.

-The weird thing about profanity database was there were some of them multiple times, with varying case.
+The weird thing about profanity database is there are some of the entries present multiple times, with varying case.
-I was wondering why somebody didn’t converted it all to uppercase and removed duplicates at the first place.
+I was wondering why somebody didn’t convert it all to uppercase and removed duplicates at the first place.
 Instead of that, UBEE router converts it to uppercase and goes through them incrementally when generating a random password.
 Useless CPU cycles... (how many CO emissions could have saved generating it wisely?).
 Another thing, the database contains a word “PROSTITUTE” which is made of 10 characters, but there is no